phosae/phosae.github.io/content/post/2022-k8s-internal-authn-authz.md

 Once TLS is established, the HTTP request moves to the Authentication (authn) step.

-Client certificates, tokens and passwords, will be used as credential.
+Credentials, such as client certificates, tokens, and passwords, are used in this process.
 As described in [K8s Doc: Authenticating], Kubernetes supports severals authentication plugins.
-In most cases the kube-apiserver is configured to authenticate API requests through x509 client certificates, bootstrap tokens and service account tokens.
-Other strategies like static token file (mostly in testing), OpenID Connect tokens, authenticating proxy, and webhook are also configurable.
+In most cases, the kube-apiserver is configured to authenticate API requests through x509 client certificates, bootstrap tokens and service account tokens.
+Other strategies, like static token file (mostly used in testing), OpenID Connect tokens, authenticating proxy, and webhook are also configurable.

 **If the request cannot be authenticated, it is rejected with HTTP status code 401.**
 **Otherwise, the request is authenticated as coming from a specific user.**
-In X509 client certificate covered most in this post, the common name of the subject is used as the user name for the request.
-The certificate's organization fields are used as a user's group memberships.
+In the context of X509 client certificates, which are primarily covered in this post, the common name of the subject is used as the username for the request.
+The certificate's organization fields are used to determine the user's group memberships.

-Then the HTTP request moves to the Authorization (authz) step, with the user of the requester, the requested action, and the object affected by the action.
-The user's permissions are interpreted by authorizers in server.
+Following authentication, the HTTP request moves to the Authorization (authz) step.
+This involves the user of the requester, the requested action, and the object affected by the action.
+The user's permissions are interpreted by server's authorizers.

 User's permissions can be granted by multiple polices, including role-based access control (RBAC), Node Authorization, Webhook and attribute-based access control (ABAC).

-If an existing policy declares that the user has permissions to complete the requested action.
-The request is authorized and moves to admission control step.
+If an existing policy states that the user has permissions to complete the requested action, the request is authorized and proceeds to admission control step.
 Otherwise, the request is denied (HTTP status code 403).

-Admission control won't covered by this post.
-You can refer to my post [K8s API Admission Control and Policy] for more details.
+Admission control is not covered by this post.
+For more details, please refer to my post [K8s API Admission Control and Policy].

 ## authn and authz in other components

-Other components, such as kubelet, 3rd apiserver, can use authn strategy webhook to delegate authn to kube-apiserver with [authentication.k8s.io/TokenReview], can use authz mode webhook to delegate authz to kube-apiserver with [authorization.k8s.io/SubjectAccessReview].
+Other components, such as kubelet, third-party apiservers, can delegate authentication to the kube-apiserver using the webhook authentication strategy with [authentication.k8s.io/TokenReview].

-Components can add more authn strategies as they want.
-For example, Cutsom apiserver's authn supports using kube-apiserver as a front-proxy.
-Kubelet server's authn supports x509 client certificate.
+They can also delegate authorization to the kube-apiserver using the webhook authorization mode with [authorization.k8s.io/SubjectAccessReview].

+Components can implement additional authentication strategies as needed.
+For instance, a custom apiserver's authentication can support using the kube-apiserver as a front-proxy, and the kubelet server's authentication support x509 client certificates.

-Generally, kube-apiserver work as authority control center of the cluster.
+Generally, the kube-apiserver acts as the authority control center of the cluster.
-It grants permissions to all users by RBAC and Node Authorization.
-In some cases ABAC and webhook maybe used.
+It grants permissions to all users through RBAC and Node Authorization.
+In some cases, ABAC and webhook may also be used.
-Other Components should always delegate authz to kube-apiserver.
+Other components should always delegate authorization to the kube-apiserver.

-Let's take kube-controller-manager, kube-scheduler and 3rd apiserver as generic examples
+Let's take the controller manager, scheduler and third-party apiserver as generic examples
-- `authentication-kubeconfig` configures the crenditial used to send a [authentication.k8s.io/TokenReview] to kube-apiserver for authn
+- `authentication-kubeconfig` configures the crenditial used to send an [authentication.k8s.io/TokenReview] to kube-apiserver for authentication
-- `authorization-kubeconfig` configures the crenditial used to send a [authorization.k8s.io/SubjectAccessReview] to kube-apiserver for authz
+- `authorization-kubeconfig` configures the crenditial used to send an [authorization.k8s.io/SubjectAccessReview] to kube-apiserver for authorization

 ```shell
 # common options in kube-controller-manager, kube-scheduler and 3rd apiserver